JvCoding5/JvCoding5/README.md

 ### About Me

-🎓 **Systems Analysis and Development** student at Newton Paiva
+20-year-old Systems Analysis and Development student at Newton Paiva.
+Currently working at ZenCore, an omnichannel customer service platform, where I assist clients with onboarding, implement and develop chatbots (from simple to complex flows), and provide technical support and ticket follow-up.
-💡 Focused on backend development, automation, and data analysis
+Passionate about backend development, automation, and data analysis.
-🚀 Currently improving skills in Python, SQL, REST APIs, and Data Science tools
+Focused on improving my skills in Python, SQL, REST APIs, and data science tools.
-📍 Based in São Paulo, Brazil
+Based in Minas Gerais, Brazil, and committed to building efficient and impactful tech solutions.

 </td>
 <td valign="top" width="50%">